MoroccanOSS/react-stoon/README.md

 react-stoon is a handy toolbox of reusable Components that allow you to reduce boilerplate by writing less js inside of your React Components.

-react-stoon is a fast growing toolbox inspiring to be your lodash for React.
+react-stoon is a fast growing toolbox aspiring to be your lodash for React.

 ### Show